Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing Wappalyzer, icons will appear in your browser menu allowing you to see which software is being used by all the sites you visit …
+Once you have installed the Wappalyzer add-on on your browser, icons will display in your browser menu identifying which technologies are being used by the sites you are visiting …

-If you see the WordPress icon on your browser menu (as the above screenshot shows), then the site has been built with WordPress.
+If the WordPress icon shows up on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 SpyBar